Estimating Manning's Roughness Coefficients for Natural and Man-Made Streams in Illinois

 Loren A. Wobig: loren.wobig@illinois.gov, phone: 217 782 9130, fax: 217 785 5014

-This project is being conducted by the USGS-ILLWSC in cooperation with the IDNR-OWR.
-We want to give our thanks to many private land owners whom gave us permission to conduct field measurements from their properties.
-Data collections and surveying of channel cross sections have been conducted by the USGS-ILLWSC staff.
-Channel cross-sectional geometry and datum also have been obtained from IDNR-OWR, Illinois Department of Transportation, U.S. Army Corps of Engineers Chicago, Rock Island, and St. Louis Districts, and from municipalities and private consultant firms.
-Former USGS-ILLWSC student employee Megan A. Jupin and King Shan Kwok made tremedous contributions to the data analysis and maintenance of this Web page.
+This project has been conducted by the USGS-ILWSC in cooperation with the IDNR-OWR.
+We want to give our thanks to the many private landowners who gave us permission to conduct field measurements on their properties.
+Data collection and surveying of channel cross sections has been conducted by USGS-ILWSC staff.
+Channel cross-sectional geometry and datum has also been obtained from IDNR-OWR, Illinois Department of Transportation, U.S. Army Corps of Engineers Chicago, Rock Island, and St. Louis Districts, and from municipalities and private consultant firms.
+Former USGS-ILWSC student employees Megan A. Jupin and King Shan Kwok made tremendous contributions to the data analysis and maintenance of these Web pages.

 A NOTE FROM THE AUTHORS:

-This web page is still under construction.
-Many web functions will be developed in the future.
+These Web pages are still under construction.
+Many Web functions will be developed in the future.
 Provisional data are for review/comment only.
-Your comments and suggestions are invaluable to us for serving the information/results better.
+Your comments and suggestions are invaluable to us for providing better, more accurate information/results.

 Disclaimer